seanj06/Vincenzos/README.md

 ## Project Goals

 This project was created for Code Institute Project Portfolio 1 using both HTML and CSS.
+The aim was to create a site that was both easy to navigate and used consistent styling throughout.

 ## User Experience